The-Balance-FFXIV/balance-static/content/jobs/melee/monk/faq.md

 ---
 title: Monk FAQ
 layout: qna
-patch: "5.58"
+patch: "6.0"
-lastmod: 2021-10-28T03:51:49.669Z
+lastmod: 2022-02-04T11:17:20.380Z
 changelog:
   - date: 2021-10-28T03:52:05.648Z
     message: Created page
   - date: 2022-02-04T10:09:53.681Z
     message: Updated for Endwalker
 qna:
-  - answer: Yes and no. Say for example you use Rockbreaker on 3 enemies, and it crits every enemy - you will only gain 1 Chakra, as you can only gain 1 chakra per weaponskill.
-However, if you have Brotherhood on and land a critical weaponskill, you’ll gain 2 chakra; 1 from the crit, 1 from the effect of Brotherhood.
+  - answer: Yes and no. Say for example you use Rockbreaker on three enemies, and it crits every enemy -- you will only gain one Chakra, as you can only gain one Chakra per weaponskill.
+However, if you have Brotherhood on and land a critical weaponskill, you’ll gain two Chakra; one from the crit, and one from the effect of Brotherhood.
-    question: "“Can I gain multiple Chakra from 1 weaponskill?” "
+    question: Can I gain multiple Chakra from 1 weaponskill?
   - question: Which opener is better???
     answer: "It depends on your kill time.
 Check the guide. "
   - question: What's the point of Celestial Revolution?
     answer: A consolation prize for when you mess up your PB window.
-It's lower potency than the other 2 blitzes and single-target, meaning you never want to intentionally use this skill.
+It's lower potency than the other two blitzes and single-target, meaning you never want to intentionally use this skill.
   - question: "Which is better for generating a Lunar Nadi in AoE, Rockbreaker or Shadow of the Destroyer? "
-    answer: "Shadow of the Destroyer, guaranteed crit > 20 potency "
+    answer: "Shadow of the Destroyer.
+Guaranteed crit > 20 potency "
   - question: Is Riddle of Earth 20% or 60% mitigation?
     answer: It's 20% flat mitigation.
   - question: Is there a way to separate my buffs so I can keep track of Leaden Fist easier?
-    answer: "Yes there is; Go into your HUD Layout -> Click your buff bar -> Click the little gearbox button -> Select either Split Element into 3/4 groups.\r
+    answer: "Yes there is.
+Go into your HUD Layout -> Click your buff bar -> Click the little gearbox button -> Select either Split Element into 3/4 groups.\r